Children's Dental Health Initiative

 Dr. Park McClung

-To address this crisis, OCF launched a five-year Children's Dental Health Initiative in 2014, which built on our Regional Action Initiative project in the Southern Willamette Valley as well as the South Coast Ready to Smile program, a comprehensive school-based dental program in Coos and Curry counties.
-Through this initiative, OCF and partners work together to solve the systemic problems that prevent Oregon children from accessing timely, age-appropriate dental services, including cultural barriers, lack of insurance, and the shortage of providers in rural communities.
-The initiative has three primary aims:
+To address this crisis, OCF declared children’s dental health a strategic priority and launched the Children's Dental Health Initiative in 2014.
+Through this initiative, OCF and partners work together to address the systemic problems that prevent Oregon children from accessing timely, age-appropriate dental services, including cultural barriers, lack of insurance, and the shortage of providers in rural communities.
+The first phase of the initiative had three primary aims:

-- Educating and engaging OCF donors, volunteers, grantees and partners to raise awareness of this problem
+- Educate and engage OCF donors, volunteers, grantees and partners to raise awareness of children’s dental disease.

-- Funding community-based prevention and education services throughout Oregon
+- Fund community-based prevention and education services throughout Oregon.

-- Providing statewide leadership and advocacy on evidence-based prevention strategies, as well as infrastructure and workforce policies
+- Provide statewide leadership and advocacy on evidence-based prevention strategies, as well as infrastructure and workforce policies.

 Funding for School-Based Dental Programs

-OCF, The Collins Foundation, The Ford Family Foundation, Kaiser Permanente, Meyer Memorial Trust, Northwest Health Foundation, Providence Health & Services and A-dec provided multiyear awards to 15 organizations in Oregon to support the coordination of comprehensive school-based dental programs. $2,905,796 was awarded to the following programs over five years:
+Together, OCF pooled resources with our funding partners including, A-dec, The Collins Foundation, The Ford Family Foundation, Kaiser Permanente, Meyer Memorial Trust, Northwest Health Foundation, Providence Health & Services, awarding nearly $3 million in grants through the Initiative to the following programs over five years:

 - Community Health Clinics of Benton and Linn Counties